GoogleCloudPlatform/identity-labs-google-cloud/service-accounts/single-project/README.md

     You should see the message "Apply Complete" followed by output values.

-    If you receive an error message telling you that the IAM service has not been enabled, it may be that the previous enablement of the service hasn't propagated yet.
+    If you receive an error message telling you that the IAM service has not been enabled, the enablement of the service within the Terraform code may not have completed yet.
     Repeat the three terraform commands to recover.

 1. The outputs will look similar to the figure below.